-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 Q: You have a unique backstory.
 What are some lessons you’ve learned about work over the years that you bring to your new position?

-A: Aside from being a paperboy [for the Boston Globe], the first job that I got a check from was Dunkin' in South Boston.
+A: Aside from being a paperboy [for the Boston Globe], the first job that I got a check from was Dunkin’ Donuts in South Boston.
 That was in my early teens.
 The first job that had a real big impact on my life that I remember the best, was I worked at a stationary store when I was in high school.
 And that job was really where I started to be curious about who I was and what I want to be like as I got older and working wise.

 Q: Tell me about your relationship with President Biden.
 In your conversations, what has he told you about your mission at the Labor Department?